Help! (film): Plot

 Once Paul returns to his normal size, the band runs to the Austrian Alps and narrowly escapes a trap there, thanks to Ahme, who is secretly aiding them.
-To stay safe, they ask for protection from Scotland Yard.
-They are hidden in Buckingham Palace, narrowly avoiding capture by the scientists.
+To stay safe, they ask for protection from Scotland Yard, and a superintendent who is rather disdainful of their fame realizes their danger when the cult continues their efforts to paint Ringo red for the sacrifice by shooting paint-filled balloons into his office.
+He hides them in Buckingham Palace, where they narrowly avoid capture by the scientists.
 Later at a pub, Clang sets a trap for Ringo involving a trap door and a tiger.
+He is saved by the Superintendent recognizing that the tiger is a well-known escapee who can be calmed and captured by singing the "Ode to Joy" from Beethoven's Ninth Symphony; he starts doing so, and gradually the whole of London joins in.

-Then they flee to the Bahamas, followed by the police officers, the scientists, and the cult members.
-After Ringo is nearly captured, the police have the other Beatles pose as him in order to ensnare the cult members.
+The Beatles then flee to the Bahamas, followed by the scientists, and the cult members.
+After Ringo is nearly captured, the local police have the other Beatles pose as him in order to ensnare the cult members.
 Despite their best efforts, however, the scientists catch Ringo and hide him aboard a boat where Foot intends to cut off Ringo's finger to get the ring.
 Ahme rescues Ringo by giving the scientists the shrinking solution in exchange.
-The two of them dive into the ocean to escape, but Ringo cannot swim, and they are both captured by Clang and his followers.
+The two dive into the ocean to escape, but Ringo cannot swim, and they are both captured by the cult.

-In the end, when Ringo is about to be sacrificed on the beach, the ring suddenly comes off.
-He puts the ring on Clang's finger, who is then chased by his own cult as the song "Help!" plays.
+At the beach, Ringo is tied down and prepared for sacrifice, while Clang begins the ritual.
+When the other Beatles arrive, Ringo starts warning them of Clang's trap, just before he notices the ring has fallen off at last.
+He puts the ring on Clang's finger, and a comic fight ensues between the cult, the Beatles, the police and the scientists.
+Amidst the brawl, the ring gets tossed around from victim to victim until it finally ends up on Clang's right hand man Bhuta.